DOT Digital Identity Service

 Type of cache implementation to use.

-Various tools exist to monitor the performance of your Memcached or Redis server, and we recommend using one to ensure the cache is performing as expected.
+Various tools exist to monitor the performance of your Redis or Memcached server, and we recommend using one to ensure the cache is performing as expected.

 Common cache record expiration configuration

-Both Memcached and Redis support setting the expiration time for both customer and face records.
-The expiration time can be configured independently for both of these resources.
+Every cache option supports setting the expiration time for both customer and face records.
+The expiration time can be configured independently for all of these resources.
 The configuration is described in the table below:

 Table 2.
 Cache record expiration configuration properties